PROGRAM OVERVIEW

 About the Product

-The current Department of Sanitation (DSNY) web presence is the third iteration of the product in its program cycle.
-It is an essential communication platform for the residents to learn about the department’s involvement in keeping New York City clean.
+The current Department of Sanitation (DSNY) website represents the third iteration in its development cycle.
+It serves as a vital communication platform, helping residents stay informed about the department’s role in maintaining a clean and livable New York City.

 Customer Relationship Management

-Customer Relationship Management or otherwise known as CRMs is an integral part of the DSNY website.
-Managing the relationships between residents and services that sanitation provides is key to customer success.
+Customer Relationship Management (CRM) is an integral component of the DSNY website.
+Effectively managing the interactions between residents and the sanitation services they rely on is essential to ensuring a positive customer experience.

 Sustainability